KostadinovK/SpendApp-API/README.md

 # SpendApp-API
-REST API for SpendApp made with NodeJS for my thesis work in ELSYS
+REST API for SpendApp made with ExpressJS for my thesis work in ELSYS